spacotto/libft/README.md

 # Libft
-Build a comprehensive and reusable C programming library by re-implementing foundational functions, thereby deepening understanding of their mechanics and creating an essential toolkit for future projects.
+A comprehensive and reusable C programming library re-implementing foundational functions, thereby deepening understanding of their mechanics and creating an essential toolkit for future projects.

 > [!CAUTION]
 > The structure of the project (and thus the Makefile) is custom.
 The Makefile required by the subject is much simpler.